 Vacant apartments or homes are a major fact of life in North Albany - Shaker Park.
 The current real estate vacancy rate here is 17.2%.
 This is higher than the rate of vacancies in 83.6% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-American households most often have a car, and regularly they have two or three.
-But households in the North Albany - Shaker Park neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the North Albany - Shaker Park neighborhood have a highly unusual car ownership.
 22.9% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.9% of U.S. neighborhoods.

 Did you know that the North Albany - Shaker Park neighborhood has more Jamaican and Puerto Rican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.0% of this neighborhood's residents have Jamaican ancestry and 10.9% have Puerto Rican ancestry.